Sphereon-Opensource/SSI-SDK/packages/siopv2-oid4vp-rp-rest-client/README.md

 # ssi-sdk-siopv2-oid4vp-rp-rest-client

-A Veramo plugin whit types/interfaces and utility functions for calling rest endpoints of OID4VP
+A SSI-SDK plugin with types/interfaces and utility functions for calling rest endpoints of OID4VP

 ### Installation